-- of the navigation aids has also been deferred to allow stakeholders more time to take appropriate action. - 5.
-This rationalisation strategy is consistent with the UK Airspace Modernisation Strategy and UK-Ireland PBN Policy.
-The reduced DVOR infrastructure of 19 sites will be maintained for transition and fall-back purposes until the decision is taken that it is no longer needed. - 6.
-A Distance Measuring Equipment (DME) infrastructure will remain as part of the PBN implementation.
+- This rationalisation strategy is consistent with the UK Airspace Modernisation Strategy and UK-Ireland PBN Policy.
+The reduced DVOR infrastructure of 19 sites will be maintained for contingency purposes. - 6.
+A rationalised Distance Measuring Equipment (DME) infrastructure will remain as part of the PBN implementation.
 This means that in some cases all the navigation equipment may be removed from a site while in others only the DVOR will be removed. - 7.
-This proposal concerns the amendment and withdrawal of en-route flight procedures managed by NATS which will enable the future removal of the Southampton (SAM) and Ockham (OCK) DVOR navigation aids.
-It does not include the removal of individual airports' flight procedures or the SAM or OCK DVORs themselves. - 8.
+This proposal concerns the amendment and withdrawal of en-route flight procedures managed by NATS which will enable the future removal of the Goodwood (GWC) DVOR navigation aid.
+It does not include the removal of individual airports' flight procedures or the GWC DVOR itself. - 8.
 Additionally, NATS has proposed to implement a number of minor administrative changes to route names and descriptions as part of the ongoing maintenance of the UK Aeronautical Information Publication (AIP).
 These changes will have no impact on the actual routes flown by aircraft as they are purely about updating terminology to match current best practice.